-At a research conference in 1909, Swedish dermatologist Arvid Afzelius presented a study about an expanding, ring-like lesion he had observed following the bite of a sheep tick and named it erythema migrans.
+At a research conference in 1909, Swedish dermatologist Arvid Afzelius presented a study about an expanding, ring-like lesion he had observed in an older woman following the bite of a sheep tick, naming the lesion erythema migrans.

 In 1911, the skin condition now known as borrelial lymphocytoma was first described.

-In 1930, Swedish dermatologist Sven Hellerström was the first to propose that EM and neurological symptoms following a tick bite were related.
+In 1930, Swedish dermatologist Sven Hellerström was the first to propose that erythema migrans (EM) and neurological symptoms following a tick bite were related.

-Starting in 1946, facilities in Sweden experimented with treating EM rashes with substances known to kill spirochetes.
-Einar Hollström reported that "penicillin was found to be the most effective."
+Starting in 1946, facilities in Sweden experimented with treating erythema migrans (EM) rashes with substances known to kill spirochetes.

 In 1948, Carl Lennhoff published on his use of a special stain to microscopically observe what he believed were spirochetes in various types of skin lesions, including EM.

-In 1949, Nils Thyresson was the first to treat ACA with penicillin.
+In 1949, Nils Thyresson was the first to treat ACA (Acrodermatitis chronica atrophicans) with penicillin.

-In 1970, Rudolph Scrimenti, a dermatologist in Wisconsin, recognized an EM lesion in a person after recalling a paper by Hellerström.
-He then treated the person with penicillin, marking the first documented case of EM in the United States.
+In 1970, Rudolph Scrimenti recognized an EM lesion in a person after recalling a paper by Hellerström, marking the first documented case of EM in the United States, and he treated the person with penicillin.

-In 1975, a cluster of cases initially thought to be juvenile rheumatoid arthritis was identified in three towns in southeastern Connecticut, including Lyme and Old Lyme.
-This led to the recognition of what is now known as Lyme disease, investigated by physicians David Snydman and Allen Steere, and others from Yale University, including Stephen Malawista.
+In 1975, a cluster of cases initially thought to be juvenile rheumatoid arthritis was identified in Lyme and Old Lyme, Connecticut.
+This led to the recognition of the syndrome now known as Lyme disease, investigated by physicians and researchers from the Epidemic Intelligence Service and Yale University.

-In 1980, Steere, et al., began testing antibiotic regimens in adults with Lyme disease.
-Also in 1980, Jorge Benach provided Willy Burgdorfer with ticks from Shelter Island, New York, leading to Burgdorfer's discovery of spirochetes in the ticks.
+In 1980, Allen Steere et al. started testing antibiotic regimens on adults with Lyme disease.
+Also in 1980, Jorge Benach provided Willy Burgdorfer with I. dammini ticks from Shelter Island, New York, leading to Burgdorfer's discovery of spirochetes in the ticks.

-In June 1982, Willy Burgdorfer published his findings in Science, identifying the spirochete as the cause of Lyme disease.
-The spirochete was named Borrelia burgdorferi in his honor.
+In June 1982, Willy Burgdorfer published his findings in Science, identifying spirochetes in ticks and people with Lyme disease.
+The spirochete was subsequently named Borrelia burgdorferi in his honor.

-In 1986 voluntary reporting was introduced in the UK.
-There were 68 recorded cases of Lyme disease in the UK and Ireland combined.
+In 1986 voluntary reporting of Lyme disease was introduced in the UK, when 68 cases were recorded in the UK and Ireland combined.

-In 1987, B. burgdorferi spirochetes were identified in tick saliva, confirming that transmission occurred via tick salivary glands.
+In 1987, B. burgdorferi spirochetes were identified in tick saliva, which confirmed that transmission occurred via tick salivary glands.

 In 1988, there were 23 confirmed cases of Lyme disease in the UK.